By: Brian Daniels, Senior Vice President, Z5G

 In addition to handling high volumes of data, 5G networks will need to transmit data in real-time.
 On the road, latency is not just a nice-to-have — it could be a matter of life and death.

-What’s exciting for Zayo is in the midst of spectrum changes, massive MIMO, carrier aggregation, network slicing and edge compute, fiber is still the foundation.
-As a global fiber provider, Zayo is focused on developing networks that will be 5-10 times as dense as today and designed with latency in mind.
+What’s exciting for Zayo is in the midst of spectrum changes, massive MIMO, carrier aggregation, network slicing and edge compute, fibre is still the foundation.
+As a global fibre provider, Zayo is focused on developing networks that will be 5-10 times as dense as today and designed with latency in mind.